arjuntoor/arjuntoor.github.io/README.md

 This resume has been created using [JSON Resume](https://jsonresume.org) and [ObjGen](www.objgen.com/json).

-After cloning this repo, type `npm install` from the base directory to install dependencies.
-All of the following commands should also be done from the base directory.
+## Workflow

+### One-off
+1. Ensure you have NodeJS, git and Python installed
+1. Clone this repo
+1. `cd my-resume` then type `npm install` to install dependencies

+### Editing and publishing
+1. Edit the raw text resume
+1. Run conversions
+1. Choose how you want to publish the resume

-## To edit the resume
+## Edit the raw text resume

-Edit `resume.txt` as required.
+Edit `src/resume.txt` as required.
 The syntax of this file is easier to edit than pure JSON.

-Once the edits are final in the text file, it needs to be translated into JSON format; to do so, follow these steps:
+See src/README.md for more details.

+## Run conversions

-1. Run `python conversion/convert-string-arrays.py` if using the `#startStringArray` shortcut
+1. Run `python conversion/convert-string-arrays.py` if using the `#startStringArray` shortcut.
+This overcomes a slight limitation in the ObjGen format
-1. Run `npm run resume` to generate the resume in json
+1. Run `npm run jsonify` to generate the resume in JSON Resume format

-## To publish
+## Choose how you want to publish the resume

 1. `publish.sh` - this will generate the resume then upload it to pythonanywhere